 Whiskey was the drink of choice for most in Dodge City, some 300 barrels being consumed annually, it was said.
 But as railroad service improved and the town became more prosperous and less rowdy, carloads of beer began arriving from St. Louis and elsewhere, much of it bound for Beeson’s Long Branch Saloon.
 In 1879, this facetious note appeared in the Dodge City Times: “A young lady, Miss An Heuser, is stopping in the city at present.
 A great many gentlemen have called on her and express themselves well pleased with her general appearance.
 The only criticism we have heard made is that the length of her neck is a little out of proportion to that of her body.”
 The vintage bottles of Budweiser shown here give meaning to the story.

 The Long Branch is where Chalk became acquainted with noted lawmen, gunmen and even outlaws of the time, men like Wyatt Earp, Doc Holiday, Bill Hickok, and Bat Masterson.
 Throughout this period Beeson’s reputation as an outstanding citizen — and perhaps a steady gun — had been rising.
 He was asked to run for sheriff of Ford County, was elected and served two terms from 1892 to 1896.
-Among his accomplishments while serving as sheriff was when he killed a member of the notorious Doolin gang after members had robbed the Spearville Ford County Bank in broad daylight and escaped into Oklahoma Territory.
+Among his accomplishments while serving as sheriff was when he killed a member of the notorious Doolin gang after it had robbed the Spearville Ford County Bank in broad daylight and escaped into Oklahoma Territory.
 Without waiting for a posse and almost singlehandedly he tracked one of the bandits to his hideout and in the ensuing melee shot him fatally.
 For that act, Beeson collected the rewards offered by the state, banks, the railroads, and the insurance company for apprehending, dead or alive, a member of the Doolin Gang.

 The newspapers of his time were high in their praise of Sheriff Beeson They described him as “a quiet, almost noiseless man” who believed in stopping trouble before it began and yet someone who “always got his man.”
 “He came to Dodge City when every man carried a gun and the fittest survived, Beeson survived.
 But he is not fierce.”
 Then the writer added, likely in jest, that Beeson had “not shot a man in several days.”
 After his stint as sheriff his fellow citizens elected Chalk to two terms in the Kansas State Legislature where he developed a reputation for avoiding bombastic speeches and working quietly among his colleagues to get things done.